Developing Brave and Resilient Girls – Journey Towards Independence

 Student voice is at the centre of our decision making

 We value all of our boarders’ thoughts and feelings and support them in developing their leadership skills throughout their boarding journey.
 Students have the opportunity to be year group leaders and recreation ambassadors in all year groups.
 The Year 12 Boarding Prefect team facilitate the weekly Boarding House celebration and take pride in bringing each of their own visions to life during their leadership journey.
-The 2022 Boarding Prefects Vision was ‘to create a fun environment that is inclusive and supportive, where physical and mental wellbeing is valued’ and they have implemented a number of initiatives to do this over their journey.
+The 2024 Boarding Prefects Vision is “To make boarders feel more at home and to promote inclusivity between boarders and day girls to achieve a sense of connectedness.
+To make the most positive impact possible, knowing that everyone feels as though they belong.
+To make boarders think of boarding life as a pathway to experiences rather than an obscure bump in their journey through PLC.”
+They have implemented a number of initiatives to do this over their journey.

 We take pride in seeing the girls leave the Boarding House having learnt how to be confident, strong, and independent individuals within our community, and it is immensely rewarding to know they will take these skills with them into the world beyond PLC.